Skip to content

 When a preset is selected, two things happen in the DDRC-24:

-Select the preset, then click the RENAME button.
+To rename a preset, select it, then click the RENAME button.
 Enter the desired name, then click OK.
 The name can be up to 12 letters long.

 To import a preset from a file, click the IMPORT button, then navigate to a saved preset file and click Open.
 The preset will be loaded from the file.
 If Device Console is currently connected to the miniDSP DDRC-24, the preset will also be sent to the DDRC-24.